rickie95/fabolas/README.md

 The script uses methods and API of ScikitLearn library, which provides a handy way to execute a grid search with cross validation.

 Grid search is run on SVMs equipped with RBF kernel, searching for the best `C` and `gamma` couple that fit best the data.

+### SVM on MNIST
+File: ``svm-mnist.py``

+Searches for the best couple of `C` and `gamma`, benchmarking three methods: Expected Improvement, Entropy Search and FABOLAS

+### CNN on CIFAR10
+File: ``cnn_cifar10.py``

+Tries to find the best configuration choosing:
+ - \# of filters for convolutional layer L1, L2, L3, mapped in log_2 space and bounded in [4, 9]
+ - batch normalization
+ - leanring rate, mapped in log_10, bounded in [-6, 0]

+Methods tested: EI, ES, FABOLAS

+ ### CNN on Street View House Numbers
+File: ``cnn_svhn.py``

+Tries to find the best configuration choosing:
+ - \# of filters for convolutional layer L1, L2, L3, mapped in log_2 space and bounded in [4, 9]
+ - batch normalization
+ - leanring rate, mapped in log_10, bounded in [-6, 0]

+ Methods tested: EI, ES, FABOLAS